sallystoyell/f21_pfssr_wk11/README.md

 Data files are from Kaggle: https://www.kaggle.com/tmdb/tmdb-movie-metadata

 Fork this to your own account, then clone to your local machine.
 (And sorry in advance for the weird git lingo, it takes some getting used to!)

-extra line to delete later for a super cool demo